NishanHolla/NishanHolla/README.md

 	</tr>
 	<tr>
 		<td><a href="https://www.linkedin.com/in/ritika-chauhan-687055208"><b>Ritika Chauhan</b></a></td>
-		<td>Sarthak joined CS Mock as a campus manager, and he outshone from day one.
+		<td>Nishan joined CS Mock as a campus manager, and he outshone from day one.
 His dedication towards work and work ethics are commendable.
 He was very proactive and great team player throughout his internship.
 He always gave suggestions in ways the work cultute can be improved for the comapny and to become more accommodating for all.
 I will be more than happy to recommend Sarthak if you are looking for someone with enduring dedication towards his work.</td>